Dealing With a Bad Green Card Interview

 Try to remember that USCIS officers are human—and they have seen a lot of fraudulent applicants along with the worthy ones.
 Remember also that they hold much of the power over your case.
 Remain respectful and answer honestly if you don't know or remember something.
 Never guess or lie, and try to avoid chattering on nervously.

-This tidbit of information might become important later.
+It's a good idea to politely ask the USCIS officer's name at the beginning of the interview.
+The officers don't always introduce themselves by name, but the name might be shown a little sign on their desk.
+Write it down.
+This tidbit of information might become important later, if the interview goes badly.
 For example, if you need to file a complaint, discuss the matter with a supervisor, or consult with an attorney, you'll have an edge if you know who you dealt with.
 (An experienced attorney will know all the local USCIS officers by name and can better understand your description of what happened after learning who was involved.)

-And for more information on preparing green card applications and attending your interview, see U.S. Immigration Made Easy, by Ilona Bray (Nolo), from which this article is partially drawn.
+Also see Tips For The Green Card Interview Process.
+And for more information on preparing green card applications and attending your interview, see U.S. Immigration Made Easy, by Ilona Bray (Nolo).

 NEED IMMIGRATION HELP ?